-In this section we explore the areas for societal or policy change that could accelerate progress to a successful age-diverse workplace for individuals and organizations.

-Positive fiscal frameworks

-These can be useful tools to encourage longer workforce participation and have been recommended as critical actions by the OECD.
+Society In this section we explore the areas for societal or policy change that could accelerate progress to a successful age-diverse workplace for individuals and organizations.
+Positive fiscal frameworks These can be useful tools to encourage longer workforce participation57 and have been recommended as critical actions by the OECD58.
 Such fiscal policy incentives can include raising state pension age; encouraging tax structures to reward retirement in line with longer life expectancy; and ensuring that the benefits and welfare systems are used as intended (and not skewed to support older workers exiting the workforce though ill health).

-The UK found that phased-in changes to state pension age to 66 years old have been successful in encouraging those in work to remain economically active.
-The number of men working to 66 increased by 7.4% and woman by 8.56%.
-However, the policy may be a double-edged sword, as it is predominantly lower earners who are likely to remain economically active for longer.
+The UK found that phased-in changes to state pension age to 66 years old have been successful in encouraging those in work to remain economically active59.
+The number of men working to 66 increased by 7.4% and woman by 8.56%60.
+However, the policy may be a double-edged sword, as it is predominantly lower earners who are likely to remain economically active for longer61.
 Additionally, the OECD acknowledges that while fiscal policy has the power to encourage later life work participation, "reforms can face strong (public) resistance".

-Social care policy

-Despite the vital importance and prevalence of government and employer paid sick-leave, older workers are leaving the workplace through ill health.
-For example, the UK found that in 2022 138,000 people left the workforce through ill health and have yet to return to work.

-A 2023 OECD report considered dimensions of social care policy that could have a positive outcome on tackling early work force exit through ill health, including "tax credits that can be used to encourage investments in health and well-being; targeting incentives at older and vulnerable groups; and the promotion of phased retirement".
-The UK's GBP 2.5Bn Back to work plan, announced in 2022, features social care policies including priority access to training for long-term unemployed; a focus on helping those with mental health conditions remain in the work force; and work well pilots to encourage those with longterm health conditions back the workforce.
-While many of these policies have been welcomed, some elements of the plan have been questioned as less positive, especially those related to changes in means tested benefits for the vulnerable.
+Social care policy Despite the vital importance and prevalence of government and employer paid sick-leave, older workers are leaving the workplace through ill health.
+For example, the UK found that in 2022 138,000 people left the workforce through ill health and have yet to return to work62.
+A 2023 OECD report considered dimensions of social care policy that could have a positive outcome on tackling early work force exit through ill health, including "tax credits that can be used to encourage investments in health and well-being; targeting incentives at older and vulnerable groups; and the promotion of phased retirement"63.
+The UK's GBP 2.5Bn Back to work plan, announced in 2022, features social care policies including priority access to training for long-term unemployed; a focus on helping those with mental health conditions remain in the work force; and work well pilots to encourage those with longterm health conditions back the workforce64.
+While many of these policies have been welcomed, some elements of the plan have been questioned as less positive, especially those related to changes in means tested benefits for the vulnerable65.

-Supply-side incentives

-A recent OECD report found that governments and social partners can support high performing work practice (HPWP) through supply-side incentives, a crucial cultural and behavioral imperative to encourage later life economic participation.
+21 Supply-side incentives A recent OECD report found that governments and social partners can support high performing work practice (HPWP) through supply-side incentives66, a crucial cultural and behavioral imperative to encourage later life economic participation67.
 Examples include the European Commission Innovation Network, a sharing platform for business to access training best practices; and New Zealand's High-performance work initiative, a government policy to help small and medium sized enterprises with government-funded consultant delivered training.
 Additionally, the OECD found that government authority sponsored training networks "enable economies of scale and help bring down the costs of perworker training".
 For example, in Austria training costs can be reduced by 50% through companies accessing training via 'Impulse Training Networks', training specifically aimed at older workers.

-Public education and affirmative culture

-The Bain study found that prejudices exist against older workers, despite the socio-demographic realities of an ageing workforce.
+Public education and affirmative culture The Bain study found that prejudices exist against older workers, despite the socio-demographic realities of an ageing workforce68.
+The OECD found that here too, governments can play a positive role with the creation of positive and affirmative culture as regards older workers.
+For example, Holland launched a publicly-funded awareness campaign utilizing a local, older famed sports personality to reduce negative stereotypes of older workers.